 Fusion GPS's ties to Clinton campaign, Russia investigation: What to know

+The political firm was behind the controversial dossier that contained numerous colorful but unverifiable allegations about President Trump’s connections to Russia.
+And that dossier got somebody “killed,” according to an attorney for Fusion GPS.

+"Somebody’s already been killed as a result of the publication of this dossier and no harm should come to anybody related to this honest work,” said attorney Joshua Levy in an Aug.
+22 deposition recently released by Senate Judiciary Committee ranking Democrat Dianne Feinstein.

-The House Intelligence Committee subpoenaed Fusion GPS’s records as part of its probe into who paid for the infamous dossier.
-It was commissioned by Fusion GPS, complied by former British spy Christopher Steele and published by Buzzfeed News in January 2017.
+The now-infamous dossier was compiled by former British spy Christopher Steele and published by Buzzfeed News in January 2017.

+Trump’s lawyer also filed a lawsuit in federal court Tuesday against Fusion GPS, saying the political opposition reports it prepared included “immensely damaging and defamatory statements.”

-Here’s what to know about the firm and its connection to Trump, Hillary Clinton and the Russia investigations.
+Fusion GPS has been linked to a conservative website as well as the Clintons.
+Here’s what to know about the firm.

 What is Fusion GPS?